arangodb/fuerte/README.md

 ## driver: C++ Driver for ArangoDB

 The project to create the fuerte library is located in the subdirectory `driver`.
-The project uses `cmake`.
+It uses `cmake` as build system.
 In order to build

 ```
 > cd driver